PackeTsar/freeztp/TIPS.md

 * Allocate a *provisioning interface*; i.e. the interface connected to the provisioning network.

-* Modify the variables in the config snippet below to suit network/needs, then add the whole snippet to the J2 switch template.
+* Modify the variables in the template config snippet below to suit network/needs, then add the whole snippet to the J2 switch template.

     * *The four variables can be defined in the keystore or left in the template.*